amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-10-nested-for.md

 ### Tips, Tricks, and Reflection

 - Notice the table becomes uneven as you list larger numbers.
 Consider a way to pad numbers ahead of time.
+Maybe use \t and see what it does?